Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Preliminaries

-In Sections~\ref{sec:sample-complexity} and \ref{sec:hybridcomplexity}, we take a {\em data-driven algorithm design} perspective, i.e., we show to use samples from a distribution over instances to {\em adapt} to the setting at hand and get better guarantees.
-Here, we define the preliminaries for those results.
+\paragraph{Data-driven Algorithm Design Perspective and Problem Statement.} In Sections~\ref{sec:sample-complexity} and \ref{sec:hybridcomplexity}, we take a {\em data-driven algorithm design} perspective, i.e., we show that we can use samples from a distribution over instances to {\em adapt} to the setting at hand and get better guarantees.
+First, we describe the context and motivation for this perspective.